 As part of the program, we offered AMMC members, exhibition development training and networking workshops across Australia.

 The workshops engaged regional and remote venues in the creation of content for the national travelling exhibition and enable regional venues to share their stories.
-The project was developed in 2019, and the display is planned to be ready to tour interested venues in 2020.
+The project was developed in 2019, and the display is ready to tour interested venues in 2021.
 Please see project timeline below.

-If you’re interested in hosting the exhibition once it is developed please contact the project coordinator, Sabina Escobar at email@example.com
+If you’re interested in hosting the exhibition once it is developed please contact the project coordinator, Nicole Dahlberg at firstname.lastname@example.org

 We are very happy to announce the ten stories that will make up our new AMMC travelling display, ‘Remarkable, Stories of Australians and Their Boats’.